Skip to main content

 Don’t place the .txt on a different domain or subdomain

-To complete domain control validation for [your-domain], place the .txt file on the exact domain you want validated—the one we generate the URL for.
-We won’t look at a different domain or subdomain to find our random token.
-We only look at the domain you want validated (such as the domain on your certificate order).
+To validate [your-domain], place the .txt file on the exact domain you want to validate, the one we generated the URL for.
+We don't look at a different domain or subdomain to find our random value.
+We look at the domain you want to validate.

-Don’t place the .txt file on [sub.your-domain] or modify the URL and place it on [your-other-domain] – it won’t work.
+Don’t place the .txt file on [sub.your-domain] or modify the URL and place it on [your-other-domain].
 We can’t find the .txt file on these domains.
-We are looking for it on [your-domain], the domain from your certificate order, or the domain you submitted for prevalidation.
+We’re looking for it on [your-domain], the domain from your certificate order, or the domain you submitted for prevalidation.

 [your-domain] and www.[your-domain]